CGR Railmotor

 The Cape Government Railways Railmotor of 1906 was a South African steam railmotor locomotive from the pre-Union era in the Cape of Good Hope.

 In 1906, the Cape Government Railways acquired a single self-contained Railmotor for low-volume passenger service.
 The railmotor was a 0-4-0 side-tank locomotive with a passenger coach on a single bogie as an integral part of the locomotive itself.

 Manufacturer

-A single railmotor was delivered to the Cape Government Railways (CGR) in 1906.
+A single railmotor was built in 1905 and delivered to the Cape Government Railways (CGR) in 1906.
 The railmotor was a self-contained motor-coach in which the locomotive and coach were embodied in a single vehicle, with a driver's station at the rear end of the coach for reverse running.
 The locomotive part was a 0-4-0 side-tank engine which was built by North British Locomotive Company, while the coach part was built by Metropolitan Amalgamated Railway Carriage & Wagon.
-It was the first steam railmotor to enter service on the CGR and was allocated the number 6, later M6.
+It was the first steam railmotor to enter service on the CGR.

-Of the earlier vehicles in the CGR number range from M1 to M5, four were smaller petrol or petrol-electric railmotors.
-No. M4 was a track inspection trolley which was not used in revenue service.

 Layout

-The coach consisted of four sections, a compartment adjacent to the engine which could seat thirty 3rd class passengers, a central compartment which could seat sixteen 2nd class passengers, a third compartment containing two benches across the width of the coach, and a driving compartment at the rear end.
+The coach provides accommodation for 20 first class and 16 third class passengers.
+It was the only known steam railcar with a cab forward locomotive.
 To negotiate curves and points, the power unit of the locomotive pivoted like a bogie.